mkingopng/AWS_presentation/presentation/PRESENTATION.md

 Concurrency:
   - Rust: Supports concurrency with native features like async/await without being limited by a Global Interpreter Lock (GIL).
   - Python: Concurrency is limited by the GIL, which can prevent multiple native threads from executing Python bytecodes simultaneously.
-There are ways around this constraint, but they generally involve leveraging another language like C, C++ or Rust
--->
+  - There are ways around this constraint, but they involve leveraging another language like C, C++, CUDA or Rust -->

 ---